mor1/acp_readings_api/README.md

 This will start the server on the port specified in the file.
 Default is 8001.
 The API endpoints could be accessed by querying *http://localhost:8001/endpoint*

 #### API References
-`/api/historicaldata?date=&source=&sensor=&feature=` - Returns all the data for the given parameters.\
+1. `/api/historicaldata?date=&source=&sensor=&feature=` - Returns all the data for the given parameters.\
-`/api/latestdata?source=&sensor=&feature=` - Returns the latest data for the given sensor and feature.
-If feature is not specified then returns the complete set of feature data.\
+2. `/api/latestdata?source=&sensor=&feature=` - Returns the latest data for the given sensor and feature.
+If feature is not specified then returns the complete set of feature data.
+Sample Output:
+    + `/api/latestdata?source=mqtt_ttn&sensor=elsys-co2-0461e3`: {"features": {"co2": 415, "device": "elsys_co2", "humidity": 36, "light": 0, "motion": 2, "temperature": 15.3, "vdd": 3659}}
+    + `/api/latestdata?source=mqtt_ttn&sensor=elsys-co2-0461e3&feature=co2`: {"co2": 415}